jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 ## Fenced code blocks

 Note that you can set off a block of text using three preceding and three following backtick characters.
+If you provide a valid keyword *immediately* after the backticks (no space char), then your code block will have a set of formatting choices applied to them.
+That keyword could be, for example, python.

+Code blocks can be located inside of [details](#details) and [admonitions](#admonitions) and probably other things (because of settings added to mkdocs.yml)

 There are MANY options for code blocks.
 All kinds of syntaxes can be used to mean different things.
 Here is the m[ain document ](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#code-blocks)for code blocks.

 ### code block line numbers & highlighting
+Code blocks can be numbered or not by default (given settings in mkdocs.yml).
+THEY ARE NOW OFF BY DEFAULT.
+See [this section](features.md#code-block-line-numbers-highlighting) for instructions on {==adding titles==} to code blocks and {==enabling or disabling line numbering==}.

-For example, line numbers are enabled by default.
-You can disable them for a specific code block by adding after the beginning three back ticks a space, then a `linenums="0"`
+If line numbers are enabled by default, you can disable them for a specific code block by adding after the beginning three back ticks a space, then a `linenums="0"`

+If line numbers are disasbled by default, you can enable them for a specific code block by adding after the beginning three back ticks a space, then a `linenums="N"` where N is a (?positive?) integer other than zero.

-If you have multiple code blocks and want the line numbers to continue in second and later blocks, you can replace that 0 with a specific number.
+If you have multiple code blocks and want the line numbers to continue in second and later blocks, you can replace that "N" with a specific number.

 You can highlight specific line numbers within the block by adding after the beginning three back ticks a space, then a `hl_lines="2 3"`